CM To Perform Ground-breaking Of Dhoke Dalal College For Women On March 4: Sh Rashid - UrduPoint

 CM To Perform Ground-breaking Of Dhoke Dalal College For Women On March 4: Sh Rashid

-Federal Interior Minister Sheikh Rashid Ahmed here on Monday said that Chief Minister Punjab Sardar Usman Buzdar would formally perform ground-breaking of the Government Degree College for Women Dhoke Dalal on March 4 and its construction work would be completed swiftly

-RAWALPINDI, (UrduPoint / Pakistan Point News - 21st Feb, 2022 ) :Federal Interior Minister Sheikh Rashid Ahmed here on Monday said that Chief Minister Punjab Sardar Usman Buzdar would formally perform ground-breaking of the Government Degree College for Women Dhoke Dalal on March 4 and its construction work would be completed swiftly.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 27th Feb, 2022 ) :Federal Interior Minister Sheikh Rashid Ahmed has said that Chief Minister Punjab Sardar Usman Buzdar would formally perform ground-breaking of the Government Degree College for Women Dhoke Dalal on March 4 and its construction work would be completed swiftly.

 He informed that three women universities were established in Rawalpindi besides setting up 60 educational institutions.

+He further informed that a demand of Rs 88 million has also been sent so that the project could be completed within shortest possible time frame.

-Sheikh Rashid Ahmed directed the authorities concerned to make no compromise on quality of construction work.
+Sheikh Rashid Ahmed directed the authorities concerned that no compromise should be made on quality of construction work.

 The minister said that all the public sector educational institutions were being upgraded particularly in the areas of poor and lower middle class.